Purifect/Employee-Attrition-and-Salary-Prediction-in-R/README.md

 MSDS 6306: Doing Data Science - Case Study 01
 Case Study Two

-Employee Attrition and Salary Prediction
+The analysis of employee attrition and salary prediction was conducted using 870 observations (employees) dataset from DDSAnalytics Company.
-This repository contains the artifacts created from a study of employee attrition and salary prediction.
-The study was conducted using 870 existing employee data.
-Some of the focuses of this exploratory data analysis were placed on ........
+Some of the focuses of this exploratory data analysis were placed on attrition and salary prediction, and trends for specific job roles.

 File: